leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 Yes, we could do that, and sometimes it's the right approach.

 But more often, it isn't.
 We know that there will be complex ways to attach a fixture to a base plate.
-But instead of trying to think through all eventualities now, let's implement a concrete example now, and see how it goes.
+But instead of trying to think through all eventualities now, let's implement a concrete example, and see how it goes.

 We know we will modify the approach later.
 When we refactor the code.

 Why not spend time to think it through?
 The reason is simple: It usually results in overengineering.
 And more often than not, you will end up with a lot of code that is never used, and potentially introduces errors.
 As a good rule of thumb: Always implement what you need today, not what someone might need in the future.
+Don't overthink.

 So, let's just assume a `BasePlate` just has a size and evenly spaced holes with a certain diameter.